 Ultimately, each person’s experience will be unique and very different given their past conditioning and current needs.
 I did not walk away from this experience a totally new or different person.
 There were no fireworks or magical fairies coming to greet me, and no white lights or out of body experiences.
 If one desires that, they need to look elsewhere.
 To the outside observer, even to me at this moment, everything seems almost disappointingly the same, but deep down I know it isn’t.
 I walked away from it a more expanded and liberated person, and even less reactive to whatever may happen in the physical world around me than I already was.

 I experienced many highly introspective moments, valuable reflections, and insights during the course.
 I think it will take weeks to process them all.
-However, while others walked in tense and stressed and walked out more elated, happy, or deeply moved, I did not experience that.
+However, even though many people walked in very tense and stressed and walked out lighter and happier, I did not experience that.
 I walked in happy and walked out “happy that it was over”.
-I feel this was thanks to the work I have been doing over the past 5 years, upon having a deep spiritual awakening.
-Prior to my Vipassana experience, I dealt with, healed and came to understand and transcend almost all of my human suffering and trauma of this lifetime.
-I have been fortunate to access and live today with a deep sense of inner-peace and joy.
-Of course there is yet work to be done, as there always is.
+I feel this was thanks to the work I have been doing over the past 5 years after having a deep spiritual awakening.
+Prior to my Vipassana experience, I dealt with, healed, and came to understand and transcend a lot of my human suffering and trauma.
+I have been fortunate to access and live today with a deep sense of inner peace and joy.
+Of course, there is still lots of work to be done and much more to uncover and heal.
 Life is continually evolving, as are we, and I am grateful for this experience strengthening my inner convictions of who I am, why I am, and how to navigate this reality.
 There are layers upon layers lurking in our subconscious minds that are not conducive to our overall wellbeing and sense of peace and joy.
 This is where Vipassana, or mindfulness meditation, provides one of the best ways to continue our journeys of healing, expansion, and evolution.

-So what might this experience mean for you?
-I can tell you that it is impossible to know or predict what the outcome or feeling about this experience may be for any other.
-It is an experience that will push our boundaries in ways that many of us have never experienced, and will thus bring out all sorts of things from within us.
+What might this experience hold in store for you?
+I can tell you that it is impossible to know or predict what the outcome or feeling of this experience may be for any other person.
+It is an experience that will push our boundaries in ways that many of us have never experienced and will bring out all sorts of things from within our psyches.
 I can tell you with certainty, however, that whatever expectations you may have of what it will or won’t do for you, or how it will or will not be, it will challenge all these ideas and take you to completely new levels of your being.